 - Establishing new financial products and services that comply with any applicable UK regulations

-- Applying for the appropriate FSA Authorisations and Approvals in relation to any regulated activities carried on in the UK
+- Applying for the appropriate FCA (and PRA) Authorisations and Approvals in relation to any regulated activities carried on in the UK

-- Providing ongoing regulatory advice in relation to the FSA Principles and Rules applicable to their FSA Authorisations and Approvals
+- Providing ongoing regulatory advice in relation to the FCA (and PRA) Principles and Rules applicable to their FCA (and PRA) Authorisations and Approvals

-- Handling any FSA Supervision and Enforcement inquiries and investigations that may affect them
+- Handling any FCA (and PRA) Supervision and Enforcement inquiries and investigations that may affect them

-- Defending any FSA Enforcement proceedings against them
+- Defending FCA (and PRA) Enforcement proceedings against them

 - Any related civil proceedings to regulatory actions

-- Considering the international regulatory dimensions especially in the US.
+- Considering the international regulatory dimensions especially with the US.

-Harvey Knight worked with the FSA's Authorisation, Supervision and Enforcement Divisions for six years and was a FSA Handbook expert.
-Since his return to private practice, he has worked closely with FSA regulated firms and their individuals on their FSA issues.
+Harvey Knight worked with the FSA's Authorisation, Supervision and Enforcement Divisions for six years.
 He ensures our team has a unique insight into the:

-- FSA Authorisation and Approvals Fit and Proper regime
+- FCA (and PRA) Authorisation and Approvals Fit and Proper regime

-- FSA Authorisation, Supervision and Enforcement Divisions and the interaction between them
+- FCA (and PRA) Authorisation, Supervision and Enforcement Divisions and the interaction between them

-- FSA investigation and internal decision making processes
+- FCA (and PRA) investigation and internal decision making processes

 - Referrals to the independent Financial Services and Markets Tribunal